SyLiz/github-pages-react-app/README.md

-# Try to Create React App and deploy on GitHub Pages
+# Try creating React App and deploy on GitHub Pages

 This project for learning how to Create React App and deploy on GitHub Pages.